kalliste/seL4-c89/C89-PROJECT.md

         avoid C99 `for`-loop initialisers, and compare like-signed values.
   - [ ] Cast the unused parameters in the x86 TLB invalidation wrappers and related boot helpers so the pedantic build stays quiet.
-  - [ ] Adjust the CR3 comparison helpers and boot-time mapping routines to
-        operate on named temporaries instead of subscripting compound literals.
+  - [x] Adjust the CR3 comparison helpers and boot-time mapping routines to operate on named temporaries instead of subscripting compound literals.
+  - [ ] Rework the verified x86 vspace sources to eliminate compound literals,
+        cast unused parameters to `(void)`, hoist declarations above statements, and provide explicit returns now that the strict build reaches those translation units.
   - [ ] Audit the x86 decode and mode-specific cap helpers to provide explicit returns and `(void)` casts for unused parameters now that the attribute shims collapse under C90.